tatschi/baseraids/README_MAY.txt

 # run gradle scripts
-open windows shell in this folder run ".\gradlew genEclipseRuns --refresh-dependencies" run ".\gradlew eclipse"
+open windows shell in this folder run ".\gradlew --refresh-dependencies" run ".\gradlew genEclipseRuns" run ".\gradlew eclipse"

 # create and setup eclipse project
-open eclipse and create a new workspace open eclipse and import folder as gradle project eclipse settings(for workspace): go to eclipse preferences->Java->Installed JREs and add and select the appropriate jdk (see earlier steps)
+open eclipse and create a new workspace (copy preferences!) open eclipse and import folder as gradle project eclipse settings(for workspace): go to eclipse preferences->Java->Installed JREs and add and select the appropriate jdk (see earlier steps)